zenotech/MyCluster/README.md

 ## API
 Mycluster can be used programatically using the mycluster module.
-All schedulers implementat the base `mycluster.schedulers.base.Scheduler` class.
+All schedulers implement the base `mycluster.schedulers.base.Scheduler` class.

 ```python
 import mycluster